VFA-94: 2010s

 A patch of Strike Fighter Squadron 94 on its first Unit Deployment Program evolution to Marine Corps Air Station Iwakuni, Japan.
 Note the additional Japanese art elements.

 In January 2012, after returning from UDP duties in Japan, the squadron returned to NAS Lemoore, but apparently was not assigned to one of the West Coast air wings until around August 2012, as it temporarily took sister squadron VFA-25's place within CVW-17.
 VFA-25 was returned to its former slot within CVW-17, thus replacing VFA-94.

 On 12 September 2014, two F/A-18Cs, one from VFA-94 and the other from VFA-113 collided and crashed approximately 250 nmi west of Wake Island.
 One aviator was recovered in fair condition and received medical treatment aboard the Carl Vinson.
 Search-and-rescue (SAR) operations continued for the other aviator.
 The Carl Vinson was participating in Exercise Valiant Shield 2014 at the time of the mid-air collision.
 The search was called off on 14 September 2014, and the missing aviator was declared missing and presumed dead, with the crash incident under investigation.

 The Mighty Shrikes began its transition from the F/A-18C Hornet to the F/A-18F Super Hornet in September 2015, completing the transition in March 2016.

 2020s

-VFA-94 currently flies the advanced Block III Super Hornet.
+VFA-94 currently flies the F/A-18E Block III Super Hornet.

 According to the US Navy 2025 Budget Estimates VFA-94 will receive its first F-35C in FY 2025.
+However, this has not occurred yet, although subsequent budget documents from FY'26 and '27 mention VFA-94 as receiving F-35C equipment.